 Rates based on age, annual salary and elimination period chosen.
 Rates are post-tax.

 Up to 60% of base salary payable upon election of a 90-day or 365-day “elimination period.
 Benefits are up to a maximum of $10,000 per month.
-Benefits available until age 65.
+Benefits may be payable until age 65.
 Please see the UNUM website for coverage highlights, rate calculators, and enrollment forms.

 Flexible Spending Accounts

 Administered by the State of Maryland through P&A Group, allows employees to set aside money on a pre-tax basis for a wide variety of common health care and dependent day care expenses (please see FSA eligible list) for you and your eligible dependents.

 “Use it or lose it” provision, which means unused funds will be forfeited.
-Receipts must be for bona-fide expenses or the State will not allow access to monies in the account.
 Employees have until March 15 (after the end of the coverage term) to submit claims for reimbursement, however for Dependent Care FSA expenses must be incurred during the coverage period (January 1st to December 31st).

 Enrollment in any spending account prohibits employees from claiming the identical expenses on their income taxes.